chloemurdock/chloemurdock.github.io/_posts/2019-10-06-people-are-finally-talking-about-the-elephants-in-the-room.md

 When covering a song, the band first tunes it to their own soul-and-jazz pop frequency.
 They slow down fast songs, and bolster slow songs with the trumpet or trombone.
 They practice until they trust each other to make their own individual riffs.

-Enjoy what you're reading?

-Signup for our newsletter

-Email Address

-"Anything we can do that makes people go, 'ooh!'-- we do that," Nurse said.
+"Anything we can do that makes people go, 'ooh!' — we do that," Nurse said.

 Sometimes the "ooh!" is carried by the lilt in Nurse's voice.